Changing an employee from casual to permanent

 You need to make sure to set their leave anniversary and date of most recent addition of leave to the start of their new contract/working situation.
 If you don't you'll end up double paying the 8% already paid into each pay.

-Note: An employee's sick leave will always be linked to their start date in their basic details.
+An employee's sick leave will always be linked to their start date in their basic details.
 If this is meant to change you will have to create a new profile.

 If they were set on 8% of gross being accumulated to pay later then you may need to pay out their holiday pay before changing their settings.
 This is dependent on the agreement you have in place with your employee.
 You must determine if their new leave settings should be applied from their original start date or not.
+If you are unsure of this, please contact Employment NZ for assistance or get some legal advice.

 In most cases involving changing an employee's leave settings you will need to contact us to make sure the new settings apply from the correct date.
-Below is an example a pop-up that will appear when you try to change the leave method.
+Below is an example of the pop-up that will appear when you try to change the leave method.
 Please call us if you are unsure of the change.